China didn’t warn public of likely pandemic for 6 key days

 “Doctors in Wuhan were afraid,” said Dali Yang, a professor of Chinese politics at the University of Chicago.
 “It was truly intimidation of an entire profession.”

 Without these internal reports, it took the first case outside China, in Thailand on Jan.
 13, to galvanize leaders in Beijing into recognizing the possible pandemic before them.
-It was only then that they launched a nationwide plan to find cases – distributing CDC-sanctioned test kits, easing the criteria for confirming cases and ordering health officials to screen patients, all without telling the public.
-They also directed officials in Hubei province, where Wuhan is located, to begin temperature checks at airports and bus and train stations, and cut down on large public gatherings.
+It was only then that they launched a nationwide plan to find cases – distributing CDC-sanctioned test kits, easing the criteria for confirming cases and ordering health officials to screen patients.
+They also instructed officials in Hubei province, where Wuhan is located, to begin temperature checks at transportation hubs and cut down on large public gatherings.
+And they did it all without telling the public.

 The Chinese government has repeatedly denied suppressing information in the early days, saying it immediately reported the outbreak to the World Health Organization.